Find a CO2 Laser Clinic

 Treatment type: Laser skin resurfacing

-Common concerns treated: Acne scars, wrinkles, sun damage, uneven skin texture
+Common concerns treated: Acne scars, wrinkles, sun damage, skin laxity, uneven skin texture

 Procedure length: Typically 30–90 minutes, depending on the treatment area and depth